greidinger-reis/advent-of-code-2022/README.md

 I used [Deno](https://deno.land/) to quickly run the solutions on my machine.
 Deno is a javascript runtime that has built-in support for typescript.

+### Input fetcher

+Wrote a simple input fetcher with the [Cliffy](https://cliffy.io/) CLI Framework for Deno

+### Usage

+1. Paste your AOC session cookie into a file named .aoc-session on the root of this project.
+2. Run the fetch.ts with --allow-read & --allow-net.
+Options are --year, --day (both numbers).
+Argument is the file name to be written.